Rancho Cucamonga Community Mourns Death Of 8-Year-Old Ruby Meng, Mother

 And, on the second night of the investigation, authorities still did not know the attacker’s identity or how they got into the home.
 But they believe the person responsible got away through a sliding glass door in the back.

-There is a walking path that runs right behind the home on Bergano Place and Victoria Park Lane, and it has left neighbors wondering if the suspect was looking for a family to victimize.READ MORE: Semi-Truck Overturns After Collision With Minivan On 60 Freeway In Montebello
+There is a walking path that runs right behind the home on Bergano Place and Victoria Park Lane, and it has left neighbors wondering if the suspect was looking for a family to victimize.READ MORE: Meghan Markle's Father Says He Apologized To Her 'At Least 100 Times' For Lying About Speaking To Press

 “Are we safe, are we not safe,” the neighbor said.